openvinotoolkit/openvino/docs/articles_en/about-openvino/performance-benchmarks/performance-benchmarks-faq.rst

 .. dropdown:: Where can I find the models used in the performance benchmarks?

-   All models used are included in the GitHub repository of :doc:`Open Model Zoo <model_zoo>`.
+   All models used are included in the GitHub repository of :doc:`Open Model Zoo <../../documentation/legacy-features/model-zoo>`.

 .. dropdown:: Will there be any new models added to the list used for benchmarking?